QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Introduction

-In this paper, we adapt the layout optimization approach based on the QD algorithm and NCA from the previous work~\cite{ZhangNCA2023} and use it with an alternative goal of generating diverse benchmark maps for MAPF algorithms.
-To demonstrate that our approach can generate benchmark maps for a broad spectrum of MAPF algorithms, we choose five algorithms, namely CBS~\cite{SharonAIJ15}, EECBS~\cite{Li2020EECBSAB}, PBS~\cite{MaAAAI19}, PIBT~\cite{okumura2019priority}, and Learn-to-Follow (LTF)~\cite{learntofollow2024}, representing search-based, priority-based, rule-based, and learning-based algorithms, respectively.
+In this paper, we adapt the layout optimization approach from the previous work~\cite{ZhangNCA2023}, proposing \textbf{Q}uality-\textbf{D}iversity \textbf{M}ulti-\textbf{A}gent \textbf{P}ath Finding \textbf{P}erformance \textbf{E}valuato\textbf{R} (QD-MAPPER), a general framework with the goal of evaluating MAPF algorithms by generating diverse maps.
+To demonstrate that our approach can evaluate a broad spectrum of MAPF algorithms, we present evaluation results on 6 representative MAPF algorithms, namely CBS~\cite{SharonAIJ15}, EECBS~\cite{Li2020EECBSAB}, PBS~\cite{MaAAAI19}, LaCAM3~\cite{okumura2024lacam3}, PIBT~\cite{okumura2019priority}, and Learn-to-Follow (LTF)~\cite{learntofollow2024}.
+We present a number of interesting results undiscovered in prior works.
+For example, we generate new maps with patterns that LaCAM3 runs out of time, while it was reported to solve 99\% of the MAPF benchmarks~\cite{SternSoCS19}.
+We also expose the incompleteness of PBS by presenting maps in which PBS fails to find any solution instead of running out of time on benchmark maps.

-We first generate benchmark maps for each algorithm individually, presenting diverse maps that are easy or challenging for each algorithm to solve.
-We summarize the design principles of benchmark maps that target each algorithm.
-We then generate benchmark maps that automatically compare two MAPF algorithms by generating maps that are easy for one algorithm and hard for the other.
-We aim to understand in which maps one algorithm outperforms the other in terms of either runtime or success rate.

-We make the following contributions: (1) we adapt the layout optimization approach based on QD algorithms, proposing a framework to generate diverse MAPF benchmark maps, (2) we apply our framework on five representative MAPF algorithms of different categories, generating novel benchmark maps and providing new insights about their performance on maps of different patterns, and (3) we give guidelines for future researchers on how to better benchmark MAPF algorithms.
+We make the following contributions: (1) we adapt the layout optimization approach to propose QD-MAPPER to evaluate MAPF algorithms by generating diverse maps, (2) we apply QD-MAPPER on 6 representative MAPF algorithms of different categories, finding new challenging maps for MAPF algorithms, and providing new insights about their performance on maps of different patterns, and (3) we propose two concrete realizations of QD-MAPPER that are useful for evaluating MAPF algorithms: \emph{one-algorithm} realization and \emph{two-algorithm} realization.
+As a generic framework, researchers can extend other realizations, such as generating easy maps or comparing more than two algorithms.